gethinode/hinode/content/en/blog/mimage.md

 ## Displaying the image

 One of the changes that is not further detailed out here is that the ratio of 3x2 has been added.
-This has been made par tof the code that creates the `imgset`, which is used in the below code.
+This has been made part of the code that creates the `imgset`, which is used in the below code.
 This is a set of images of different sizes that will be used for different screen sizes.

 ```go-html-template {linenos=true, hl_Lines=["1" "4" "13-27"]}
 {{- if or $caption $credits -}}